-I was able to find some excellent looking corn and tomatoes at my local market which are the base for this salsa.
+I was able to find some excellent looking corn and tomatoes at my local market which are the base for this Roasted Corn Salsa.
 Also, in the summer it shouldn’t be hard to find some really fresh peppers to toss into the salsa.

 Marisa used just poblanos in her version, but I added some jalapeno to mine for some additional heat.